 Since the beginning of our activities, we have been working consistently and purposefully in the field of investments, prioritising the interests of our clients.
 We maintain the same values as we grow.
 Furthermore, we are open to new opportunities, new markets, new methods of operation.
 We believe that an open approach and careful consideration of new ideas contributes significantly to the success and quality of our solutions.
 We grow by investing in the organic development of the investment management business and, as opportunities arise, we make new acquisitions in this business.
 Asset management and investing is our core business.
+We believe we create value to all stakeholders by, first and foremost, doing our direct work well and performing our duties.
 We believe that the success of the business is inseparable from the contribution to advancing the processes of the society thus we invest in knowledge, team coherence, promotion of social activities, sustainability.